-According to the United States Department of Agriculture (USDA) there are more than 373,000 dairy goats in the United States.
-The states with the highest number of dairy goat ranches include: Wisconsin, New York, and Pennsylvania.
+According to the United States Department of Agriculture (USDA), there are more than 373,000 dairy goats in the United States.

 Nubian goats have fine and short hair that boasts a glossy sheen.
 This dairy goat breed comes in a vast array of both solid colors and patterns.
 They produce roughly two to three quarts of milk per day.

 This dairy goat breed is also often referred to as the “French Alpine” in breed registration books.

 Alpine goats are among the largest of all prime dairy goat breeds.
 They have extremely erect ears in sharp contrast with Nubian dairy goats.

 Alpine goats are known to be hardy in virtually any climate and have short to medium-length hair.
 Coloring ranges from all-white to white with blotches or markings in an array of common goat earth tone shades.